 - F-Droid does not sign up for any API keys.
 Even if provided by a third party, we include them in both, binary and sourcecode releases.

-- Binary dependencies such as JAR files have to be replaced by source-built versions or used from a trusted repository (see manual).
+- Binary dependencies such as JAR files have to be built from source or installed from Debian repos.

 - Releases should be clearly tagged (or otherwise marked).